lawrence1986/HNG-VUE-PROJECT/README.md

 ## Example Test Credentials

-- Recommended: sign up with `demo@ticketflow.app` / `demo123` via the Signup form.
+- Recommended: sign up with `test@build.app` / `LawrenceM` via the Signup form.
 The account is persisted locally, so you can reuse it for login tests.

 ## Known Issues & Notes